As the new KDIO program audios are released, we will list the links below for your convenience.

 - understanding that everything is interconnected.

-- What I am learning – and more importantly – how this information is changing me
+- What she is learning – and more importantly – how this information is changing her

 - Psychological research regarding social divisions